What is Due Diligence in Real Estate?

-Due diligence is an integral part of the real estate process in which buyers and sellers ensure that they make an informed decision in their property purchase or sale.
-When done correctly, due diligence protects buyers and sellers from unwanted consequences like lawsuits, expensive repairs, and more.
 It protects all parties from unwanted consequences related to not checking the property physically and clerically.
 Sellers can have peace of mind that the property is sold without any legal risks, while buyers can make informed decisions about their home purchase.
 To have optimal guidance during the due diligence period and throughout the home buying and selling process, work with a Marketplace Homes real estate agent!

-Specifically, due diligence is the period of time that occurs between when an offer is accepted offer and the closing day.
+Specifically, due diligence is the period of time that occurs between when an offer is accepted and the closing day.
 It is when the buyer needs time to:

 - Get an appraisal to ensure a fair price.